Master’s in Industrial Organizational Psychology

 Offered By: College of Humanities and Social Sciences

-Offered by the College of Humanities and Social Sciences, this master’s in IO psychology provides students with a thorough grounding in scientific principles, research methods and consulting techniques.
-IO psychology students learn to produce usable data and apply their findings to enhance the workplace environment and optimize productivity and efficiency.
+Offered by GCU’s College of Humanities and Social Sciences, this psychology master’s degree with IO psychology emphasis provides students with a thorough grounding in scientific principles, research methods and consulting techniques.
+Throughout this emphasis program, you will be taught to produce usable data and apply their findings to enhance the workplace environment and optimize productivity and efficiency.

-The master’s in IO psychology offers insights into why people behave the way they do in the workplace and how employee behavior can be predicted.
-Future IO psychology specialists learn to apply research-based methods to produce data that lead to actionable recommendations for management.
+The master’s in psychology with IO psychology emphasis offers insights into why people behave the way they do in the workplace and how employee behavior can be predicted.
+As a future IO psychology specialist, you learn to apply research-based methods to produce data that leads to actionable recommendations for management.
 There is an emphasis on contemporary and ethical issues in psychology.
-GCU encourages students to gain a deeper appreciation of the Christian worldview.
-Students learn to apply the Christian principles of servant leadership to enhance work life.
+At GCU, students are encouraged to gain a deeper appreciation of the Christian worldview by applying Christian principles of servant leadership to enhance work life.

-Through intensive coursework and engaging discussions with peers and instructors, students will acquire foundational knowledge in the advanced principles of IO psychology.
-In courses such as Principles of Personnel and Human Resource Management, Industrial/Organizational Psychology and Strategies for Effective Leadership and Consultation, students will develop these core competencies:
+Through intensive coursework and engaging discussions with peers and instructors, you have the opportunity to acquire foundational knowledge in the advanced principles of IO psychology.
+Courses in this master’s in psychology with industrial organizational psychology emphasis program develop your knowledge in these core competencies:

 • Consulting and management strategies for achieving personal, group and organizational goals